 He worries, as Dame Ellen MacArthur states in the Foreword, that: “he may have failed to motivate people to start the necessary transition.”

 As a life-long marketer and now sustainable management educator, I will leave to the engineers and the politicians for the more complete analysis of Stahel’s technical and policy ideas in the book – such as the era of “R” (reuse, repair and so on) and the era of “D” (depolymerise, de-alloy and other deconstructions) and the possibility of recombining material at the molecular level.
-I will focus this review on Stahel as a marketer/motivator and attempt to explain the central educational importance in why he turned four times to Saint-Exupery for inspiration.
+I will focus this review on Stahel as a marketer/motivator and attempt to explain the central educational importance in why he turned four times to the mysticism of Saint-Exupery for inspiration.

 First: a statement about the book from the point of view of his concern about marketing.
 He begins, as any good marketer should, by focusing on the various market segments he sees as central to CE.
 After three chapters of introduction and overview, he turns to the heart of the book, engaging the key CE participants in the following six chapters (the caps are author’s emphasis):